Blog

 • Data types

-• C has supports primitive data types, like char, int, long, float, and double, which are the basis for derived types like pointers, arrays, and structs.
+• C has primitive data types, like char, int, long, float, and double, which are the basis for derived types like pointers, arrays, and structs.

 • Memory allocation in C is handled manually by functions like malloc, calloc, and free.